gabrieltemtsen/bank-of-celo/README.md

 **Powering the Future of DeFi on Farcaster**

 Bank of Celo is the first open-source DeFi banking platform built specifically for the **Farcaster** ecosystem.
 We're bridging the gap between social engagement and financial infrastructure, enabling creators and community builders to monetize their participation while supporting the broader **Celo** ecosystem.
+The project includes a Next.js front-end and a suite of smart contracts that power gamified check-ins, donation leaderboards and token jackpots for active community members.

 ---